2018 Georgia gubernatorial election: By county

+By congressional district

+Kemp won eight of 14 congressional districts.
+Abrams won the other six, including one that elected a Republican.

 Voter demographics

 Electoral controversies

 Kemp retained his office as Georgia Secretary of State throughout the campaign, leading to allegations of a conflict of interest for overseeing an election in which he himself was a candidate.
-During the campaign, he was called upon by former president and former Governor of Georgia Jimmy Carter and the Georgia chapters of the NAACP and Common Cause to resign from the secretariat position.
+During the campaign, he was called upon by former president and former governor of Georgia Jimmy Carter and the Georgia chapters of the NAACP and Common Cause to resign from the secretariat position.
 Kemp refused to do so until after he claimed victory, two days following the election.
 Kemp also accused the state Democratic Party of hacking into the state's voter database a few days before the election; however, an email released shortly after the accusation was made showed the party warning election security experts, highlighting "massive" vulnerabilities within the state's My Voter Page and its online voter registration system, not an attempt to hack the database, as Kemp had claimed.

 Irregularities in voter registration occurred prior to the election.
 Between 2012 and 2018, Kemp's office canceled over 1.4 million voter registrations, with nearly 700,000 cancellations in 2017 alone.
 Over 300,000 people were removed from the rolls on the grounds that they had moved to a new address when they actually had not.
 On a single night in July 2017, half a million voters had their registrations canceled.
 According to The Atlanta Journal-Constitution, election-law experts said that this "may represent the largest mass disenfranchisement in US history."
 The registrations of 53,000 voters, disproportionately affecting black people, were delayed by Kemp's office for not exactly matching state driver records.
 After a lawsuit was filed, Kemp agreed to allow flagged voters to vote if they had identification.
 These irregularities resulted in allegations that Kemp was using voter suppression to increase his chances of winning the contest.
 Georgia election officials responded to these allegations by stating that any voter flagged for irregularities could still vote, receiving a regular ballot (not a provisional ballot), by providing ID at a valid polling place, as is required of all voters by state law.
 Concerning the question of why the pending registration status mattered if those voters could vote normally at the polls, critics claimed that learning of this status might discourage those voters from turning out to the polls at all.